 - Qualitative Network Analysis

-For further information, especially lecturers, program, organizers and registration visit the website and the registration form.
+For further information, especially lecturers, program, registration and organizers visit the website and the registration form.

 The International Research Workshop is organised by:

 - Wenzel Matiaske (Helmut-Schmidt-University Hamburg/Institute for Employment Relations and Labour)